jackgris/goscrapy-blog/content/post/basics-about-a-gRPC-server.md

 - Register our service implementation with the `gRPC server`.
 - Call `Serve()` on the server with our port details to do a blocking wait until the process is killed or `Stop()` is called.

-#### Creating the client
+### Creating the client

-In this section, we’ll look at creating a Go client for our RouteGuide service.
-You can see our complete example client code in grpc-go/examples/route_guide/client/client.go.

 #### Creating a stub

-To call service methods, we first need to create a gRPC channel to communicate with the server.
+To call `PersonGuideClient` methods, we from the first need to create a gRPC channel to communicate with the server.
 We create this by passing the server address and port number to `grpc.Dial()` as follows:
 ```go
 var opts []grpc.DialOption
 ...